broeker/jumpsuit/src/pages/index.md

 title: high speed racing
 image: /img/jumpsuit_header.jpg
 subheading: zoom zoom
-heading: Meet the modern web
+heading: Meet the new web
 mainpitch:
   title: Why Kaldi
   description: >-
     From the dawn of time, web developers hath sought to make things better.
     Faster.
 Smarter.
 Easier.
-Instead our lives have become more difficult.
-Our projects more expensive.
-Our products more difficult to support and manage.
+Instead, our lives have become more difficult.
+Our projects are more expensive.
+Despite their power, our products are difficult to support and manage.
-description: Th
+description: >-
+  A technological revolution that began in roughly 2014 is now fully upon us, and those who recognize it now
 intro:
   blurbs:
     - image: /img/coffee.png